cakephp/docs/en/orm/behaviors.rst

 - Behaviors can define callback methods by defining methods that follow the :ref:`table-callbacks` conventions.
-- Any public method defined on a behavior can be accessed as a 'mixin' method on the tables it is attached to.
 - Behaviors can define a default configuration property.
 This property is merged with the overrides when a behavior is attached to the table.